Urban Kayak Design

 • Four-part paddle, $80: link

-Note that several of the items above listed would suffice to make many kayaks.
+Several of the items listed above would suffice to make many kayaks.

 Seat Requirements

 The seat with backrest that I bought is a bit more expensive than most, but I went with it because I was familiar with the brand.
-A seat needs to have a rigid back, plus tie down straps going both forwards and backwards – so it can be secured to the d-rings on the boat.
-The seat back needs to be high enough to provide adequate support, but not so high that it interferes with the boater’s lifejacket.
+The seat needs to have a rigid back, plus tie down straps going both forwards and backwards – so it can be secured to the d-rings on the boat.
+The seat back needs to be high enough to provide adequate support, but not so high that it interferes with the boater’s life-jacket - see the last picture above.
 The seat base should be comfortable to sit on, and also drain water.
-I could not find a kayak seat that does all this well, but it could be made.
+I could not find a kayak seat that does everything well, but it could be made.

 D-Ring Installation